 Becoming Like Children

-Tuesday of the Nineteenth Week of Ordinary Time
+Tuesday of the Nineteenth Week in Ordinary Time

 “Amen, I say to you, unless you turn and become like children, you will not enter the Kingdom of heaven.
 Whoever becomes humble like this child is the greatest in the Kingdom of heaven.
 And whoever receives one child such as this in my name receives me.”
 Matthew 18:3-5

 How do we become like children?
 What is the definition of being childlike?
 Here are a few synonyms that most likely apply to Jesus’ definition of becoming like children: trusting, dependent, natural, spontaneous, awe-inspired, without airs, and innocent.
 Perhaps some of these, or all of them, would qualify for what Jesus is talking about.
 Let’s look at a few of these qualities in regard to our relationship with God and others.